Ktakuya332C/ktakuya332c.github.io/20250616-dcp-internals/README.md

 Rougly speaking, the implementation of the distributed checkpoint mainly consists of two classes, namely Planner (planner.py) and Storage (storage.py).
 Each process in a distributed process group has its own planner and storage, and they coordinate to save/load a checkpoint.
 The responsiblity of Planner is to determine what to save/load in each process by exchanging information globally across all the planners, and the one of Storage is to actually save/load tensors or bytes onto the disk/memory.
 These classes exchange information by some structs (dataclass) like SavePlan, LoadPlan, WriteItem, ReadItem, Metadata, and others.

-I will try to describe the saving procedure first, and later the loading side.
+I will try to describe the saving process first, and later the loading side.

-## Saving procedure
+## Saving side

 To save a model with distributed checkpointing, each process must instantiate one subclass of StorageWriter (storage.py) and SavePlanner (planner.py) each before starting the actual saving.
 Usually, FileSystemWriter (filesystem.py) and DefaultSavePlanner (default_planner.py) would be chosen automatically when the caller didn't specify instances explicitly.
 From here on, I suppose the caller didn't specify the instances explicitly, and FileSystemWriter and DefaultSavePlanner are chosen and instantiated.